-All Subrecipients must adhere to the program guidelines and policies set forth in this manual and the SCOR Mitigation Policy & Procedures Manual.
-Subrecipients will be notified by SCOR of all updates or changes to this manual, as well as changes to the Action Plan, policy & procedures manual or subrecipient agreement.
-Subrecipients will have 5 business days to read the update or change and acknowledge the notification in email to the Mitigation Program Manager.
+All Subrecipients must adhere to the program guidelines and policies set forth in this Subrecipient Grant Manual and the SCOR ASIP Policy & Procedures Manual.
+Subrecipients will be notified by SCOR of all updates or changes to this Manual, as well as changes to the SCOR ASIP Policy & Procedures Manual or the subrecipient agreement.
+Subrecipients will have 5 business days to read the update or change and acknowledge the notification in an email to the Infrastructure Program Manager.

-Each Subrecipient will be assigned a SCOR Mitigation Grant Manager and given the Grant Manager's contact information.
-Grant Managers will conduct regular meetings, conduct on-site visits, and serve as the main point of contact for the Subrecipient.
-The SCOR Mitigation Grant Manager shall be available to answer any questions and receive all requests related to the administration of the grant.
-Subrecipients will also be given back-up contact information when their Grant Manager is unavailable.
-Subrecipients may request the name and contact information for their assigned Grant Manager by contacting SCOR by email at DROMitigation@admin.sc.gov.
+Each Subrecipient will be assigned a SCOR Project Manager (SPM) and given the project manager's contact information.
+SPM's will conduct regular meetings, conduct on-site visits, and serve as the main point of contact for the Subrecipient.
+The SPM shall be available to answer any questions about grant requirements and to receive all requests related to the administration of the grant.
+Subrecipients will also be given back-up contact information when their SPM is unavailable.
+Subrecipients may request the name and contact information for their assigned SPM by contacting SCOR by email at DROMitigation@admin.sc.gov.